TobiasHeidingsfeld/bindable/README.md

 set counter(int v) => set("counter", v);
 ~~~~

-Then every property of these Bindable Models will update everywhere in your View automatically when you use a `BindingWidget` or the `Binding` Builder to have mor granular control.
+Then every property of these Bindable Models will update everywhere in your View automatically when you use a `BindingWidget` or the `Binding` Builder to have more granular control.

 The classic Flutter counter example: